Written by Jaclyn Menendez, Ph.D., Project Consultant

 3. Have I told my team my thoughts lately?

 Everyone is looking for strong leadership right now.
 You might not feel particularly sure of the future, but your job as a leader is to be there for your team.
 This doesn’t mean you need to put on false bravado or make empty promises – even simply sharing your own acknowledgement of uncertain times can be really comforting to your coworkers.
-Strong leadership can mean that you share your own vulnerability in an effort to promote team cohesiveness and togetherness.
+Strong leadership can mean that you share your own vulnerability at work in an effort to promote team cohesiveness and togetherness.

 4. Am I getting what I need?